hasura/axiom/scripts/deploy/README.md

 # Axiom Deploy

-The deploy script automates the deployment process for supergraphs within a specified Hasura project.
+The deploy script automates the deployment process for supergraphs within a specified PromptQL project.
 It provides flexibility through various CLI options to customise deployment, rebuild connectors, and manage metadata.

 ## Features